 National Center - Homelessness among Veterans

-The National Center on Homelessness Among Veterans at the University of South Florida.
-The primary goal of the The National Center on Homelessness Among Veterans at the University of South Florida is to develop, promote, and enhance policy, clinical care research and education to improve homeless services so that veterans may live as independently and self-sufficiently as possible in a community of their choosing.
+The National Center on Homelessness Among Veterans at the University of South Florida's primary goal is to develop, promote, and enhance policy, clinical care research and education to improve homeless services so that veterans may live as independently and self-sufficiently as possible in a community of their choosing.

 Policy and Services Research Data Center

 The Policy and Services Research Data Center (PSRDC), directed by Charles Dion, M.A., informs public policy and program development through the timely compilation, integration, and analysis of administrative and other data, and strives to be a leader in management, organization, and dissemination of information on health and mental health issues.